Celyagd/celyagd.github.io/ancresavoirs/index.md

 ### Realization

 - March 2020 - HEC Life Project - Paris - Coordination of the round table "Is it wise to be well?
 Questioning well-being practices through the prism of cognitive sciences and philosophy".
-A summary of all the presentations is available on the [Ancre des Savoirs] website (https://ancre-savoirs.pubpub.org/est-il-sage-etre-bien).
+A summary of all the presentations is available on the [Ancre des Savoirs](https://ancre-savoirs.pubpub.org/est-il-sage-etre-bien) website.